 So, why is sleep extra important for runners?

 - Sleep is nature’s free and enhanced recovery drink.
 Numerous biochemical processes are occurring during different phases of sleep that lead to tissue recovery after your workout.

-- Sleep is important for the immune system.
+- Sleep is essential for the immune system.
 When we get run down, we often tend to get sick.

 - Poor sleep often leads to poor food and beverage choices.
-Fatigue and drowsiness has been linked to sugar cravings and extra caffeine intake.
+Fatigue and drowsiness have been linked to sugar cravings and excess caffeine intake.

-- Sleep is important for the body’s adaptations to changes like high altitude and extreme temperature differences.
-Altered blood chemistry, acid-base and electrolyte balances have been shown to be determinants of sleep and performance quality in elite distance runners, and these changes most often occur at higher altitudes.
+- Sleep is essential for the body’s adaptations to changes like high altitude and extreme temperature differences.
+Altered blood chemistry, acid-base, and electrolyte balances are determinants of sleep and performance quality in elite distance runners, and these changes most often occur at higher altitudes.

 - Lack of sleep is connected to cognitive deficits, such as difficulties with memory and concentration, decision making, and even depression.